sakundi/sakundi-docs/docs/docs/user-section/how-to-create-node.md

 [Remote Monitoring](https://lighthouse-book.sigmaprime.io/advanced_metrics.html).

 4) Port:
-Enter the port number associated with your validator node.
+Enter the port number associated with your node monitoring endpoint.
 This information is necessary for establishing a connection with your node.

 5) Validator ID:
 Input the validator ID associated with your node.
 This identifier helps Sakundi identify and track the performance of your validator.